naoufelfrioui/Object-detection-android/README.md

 Use this process when you want to deploy the project.
 If you intend to run the server in production mode somewhere else than the image server (e.g. Raspberry Pi) you need to change the base url variable in `client/src/environments/environment.prod.ts` to the url of the new device prior to generating the production build of the client for example `http://localhost:8000/api`.
 This is also necessary, if you intend to test the production build on you local machine.

 1. After the initial installation (1 - 5)
-3. Generate production build of frontend in client folder with `.../machine-learning-data-management-system/client> ng build --prod`
+3. Generate production build of frontend in client folder with `ng build --prod`
 4. Copy the generated `dist` folder from client folder to server folder or only copy `dist/client` if server already has a dist folder
-5. Generate production build of backend in server folder with `.../machine-learning-data-management-system/server> npm run build:prod`
+5. Generate production build of backend in server folder with `npm run build:prod`
-6. Start server from server folder in production mode with `.../machine-learning-data-management-system/server> npm run start:prod`
+6. Start server from server folder in production mode with `npm run start:prod`
 7. Navigate to http://localhost:8000/ to access the UI

 ## Endpoints